duereg/manager-readme/README.md

  - Collaborate with your coworkers and teammates
  - Pairing > Not Pairing
  - Discuss, Cooperate, Pair
- - Give & Receive Feedback in an impactful way
+ - Give & receive feedback in an impactful way
  - Debate impersonally but nicely
  - Have strong opinions weakly held
  - Voice your thoughts and disagreements

 ## Keep Learning
- - Provide and Accept Mentorship
+ - Provide and accept mentorship
  - Grow your expertise
  - Learn different technologies
  - Be ready to explore and try new things